canonical/sqlair/README.md

 stmt, err := sqlair.Prepare(q, Person{}, Address{}, Manager{})
 ```

 These structs are only used for their type information.
 Nothing else.
-It is an unfortunate limitation of generics in Go that we cannot pass a variadic list of types and, therefore, require instances of the objects themselves.
+It is an unfortunate limitation of generics in Go that we cannot pass a variadic list of types and, therefore, require instances of the struct itself.

 Prepare uses the `reflect` library to gather information about the types and their struct tags.
 This information is used to fill in the correct columns to fetch in place of `&Person.*`, to check that there is a field in `Address` with a corresponding tag `db:"id"` and a field in `Manager` with a corresponding tag `db:"name"`.